nuxt/website-v2/content/en/guides/directory-structure/middleware.md

     correctAnswer: true
   - question: How do you add this named middleware (`middleware/authenticated.js`) to your page?
     answers:
-      - "middleware: authenticated"
+      - 'middleware: authenticated'
-      - "middleware: true"
+      - 'middleware: true'
       - "middleware: 'authenticated'"
     correctAnswer: "middleware: 'authenticated'"
   - question: How do you use anonymous middleware, middleware only for a specific page?